Reviews You Can Rely On

 window air conditioner - smaller, lighter air conditioners are usually the easiest to lift...

-The easiest to install were the Midea EasyCool MAW05M1BWT, GE AHEC05AC, and the GE AHEE06AC.
-The Midea installs with less than ten steps and isn't too much more difficult than removing the unit from the box, installing the top bar, inserting the accordion-style curtains through the tabs, inserting the rails of the frame for both sides, and then placing it onto the window before securing the unit with some screw locks and brackets.
+The easiest to install were the Midea EasyCool MAW05M1BWT.
+The Midea installs with fewer than ten steps and isn't too much more difficult than removing the unit from the box, installing the top bar, inserting the accordion-style curtains through the tabs, inserting the rails of the frame for both sides, and then placing it onto the window before securing the unit with some screw locks and brackets.

-A typical installation process takes between 20 and 30 minutes, and while the manufacturer may recommend help to lift the unit, we found it to be a task that many can achieve without assistance.
+A typical installation process takes between 20 and 30 minutes.
 Both GE units have nearly identical installation steps and were nearly as easy to install as the Midea EasyCool MAW05M1BWT.

-Outside of the top models, you can plan to carve out 30 minutes of your life to install most models we tested, and installation will probably go smoother if you recruit a friend to lift the unit out of the box and into place.
+Outside the top models, you can plan to carve out 30 minutes to install most of the models we tested.
+Installation will probably go smoother if you recruit a friend to help lift the unit out of the box and into place.

 How to Choose a Window Air Conditioner

-Finding the right window air conditioner for your needs is easier when you keep a few key factors in mind.
+Finding the right window air conditioner depends on factors like your climate, home size, and what a comfortable temperature is to you.
+Selecting the right one for your needs is easier when you keep a few key factors in mind.

-While we'd much rather be comfortably cool than sweaty and hot, sometimes listening to a loud air conditioner gets really annoying after multiple hours.
-In addition, if your air conditioner is near your TV or any relaxation space, a loud fan or compressor can make it hard to hear all the things you care about.
-If your budget allows it and you prefer quiet spaces, choose a quieter air conditioner — and you'll likely appreciate it.
+While we'd much rather be comfortably cool than sweaty and hot, listening to a loud air conditioner can get really annoying after multiple hours.
+In addition, if your air conditioner is near your TV or any relaxation space, a loud fan or compressor noise can make it hard to hear everything you care about.
+Ideally, this isn't a trade-off you have to make, but with higher-powered units (or budget models), you can expect louder motor and fan noise.
+If your budget allows and you prefer quiet spaces, choose a quieter air conditioner—and you'll likely appreciate it.

 window air conditioner - in our experience, most wifi apps were only slightly more convenient...